rThamb/musicbox/README.md

 # Musicbox

-A spotify like application that scraps the net to find music you like.
+A spotify like application that plays your favourite music.
 Built using Angular version 8.0.6.

 ## Development server